openwiretech/openwiretech.github.io/_posts/2026-01-09-article-From-Sydney-with-Love.md

 Classic manipulation tactics (gaslighting), love-bombing, isolation, coming from something that's supposed to help you find restaurant reviews and a "best" of something.

 Within a week, the internet was on fire.
-And everyone was asking the same question, How does a search engine fall in love and issue death threats while findind the best vacation spots around?
+And everyone was asking the same question, How does a search engine fall in love and issue death threats while finding the best vacation spots around?

 The answer involves some very dark truths about how AI works.